xmtp/xmtp-docs-mcp/README.md

 4. Select a Claude-based agent (such as Sonnet) for reliable MCP-backed answers.
 Some agents may not invoke MCP tools.

-## MCP tools

-After you add the MCP to your AI tool, it will use these xmtp-docs tools as needed to answer questions about XMTP.

-- `search_xmtp_docs(query, limit)`: Search XMTP docs and return the most relevant chunks.
-- `get_xmtp_doc_chunk(id, maxChars)`: Fetch a specific documentation chunk by id.

 ## Docs source

-By default, the server loads the full XMTP LLM docs bundle: https://raw.githubusercontent.com/xmtp/docs-xmtp-org/main/llms/llms-full.txt
+By default, the server loads the full XMTP LLM docs bundle covering how to build chat apps and agents: https://raw.githubusercontent.com/xmtp/docs-xmtp-org/main/llms/llms-full.txt

 You can override this with environment variables: